Particular/MassTransitShowcaseDemo/docs.md

 Go to the details page for one of the failed messages and click the `Edit & retry` button.
 The pop-up window shows the headers collection and the message body in two separate tabs.

 Navigate to the `Message Body` tab, change the last digit of the `orderId` value, and click "Retry" to schedule the message for reprocessing.

+> [!WARNING]
+> Changing or deleting header values may change or cause issues with the subsequent re-processing.
+It is recommended that these values are not changed if you are unsure of their purpose.

 ![Edit Message View](service-pulse-edit-before-retry.png "Edit & Retry view showing the message body")